 If you add any personal information in any post comments forms or forums, this information will immediately be made available to other users throughout the world.

-We may also need to provide your data to the following newsletter subscription agents in order to provide email services to you:
+We may also need to provide your data to the following newsletter subscription agent in order to provide email services to you:

 SYPHA is not responsible for all of the web sites that are referred to, or linked to, in this Web site.
 When you visit these other web sites your personal information might be used by others in ways that do not conform to the terms of this Policy.